simplyequipped/pyjs8call/README.md

 See the official [pyjs8call documentation](https://simplyequipped.github.io/pyjs8call).

-See a simple example in the *example.py* file at the top level of the repo.
+See a basic example in the *example.py* file at the top level of the repo.

 &nbsp;